CA-R05

 News and Notes

-The National Weather Service has issued a Fire Weather Watch in effect from Saturday morning through Sunday morning for gusty winds and low relative humidity.
-The watch is in effect for the Central Sacramento Valley and surrounding foothill areas below 3000ft in elevation.
+The National Weather Service has issued a Fire Weather Watch for gusty winds and low humidity for the Northeastern portions of the North Ops area, in effect from Monday afternoon through Monday evening.
 Please see the following link for area specific details.
 Link

 Be advised the National Weather Service may expand or alter a Red Flag Warning or Fire Weather Watch at any time.